bradcar/bno08x_i2c_spi_MicroPython/README.md

     # set up the  I2C bus
     int_pin = Pin(14, Pin.IN, Pin.PULL_UP)
-    i2c0 = I2C(0, scl=Pin(13), sda=Pin(12), freq=100_000, timeout=200_000)
+    i2c0 = I2C(0, scl=Pin(13), sda=Pin(12), freq=400_000)

     # set up the BNO sensor on I2C
     bno = BNO08X_I2C(i2c0, address=0x4b, int_pin=int_pin)

 Required for I2C (see SPI and UART below):
-- address : each BNO08x needs a separate address (depending on board, add solder jump or cut wire).
+- address : each BNO08x needs a separate address (0x4b or 0x4a, depending on solder bump).
-- int_pin : required for accurate sensor timestamps.
+- int_pin : required for operation and also gives accurate sensor timestamps.
 Define a Pin object, not  number.

 Optional parameters:

     bno = BNO08X_I2C(i2c0, address=0x4b, reset_pin=Pin(12), int_pin=Pin(13), debug=False)

 Optional for I2C:
-- reset_pin : used by I2C for hardware reset, if not defined uses soft reset.
+- reset_pin : will allow ability to do hardware reset, if not defined uses soft reset.
 It is a Pin object, not number
 - debug : print very detailed logs, mainly for debugging driver.

+Maximum for i2c is 400_000 (400kbs).
 PS0 (Wake_pin) and PS1 are used to select I2C, therefore I2C can not use wake pin.
-In order to use I2C, PS1 can not have solder blob so it is tied to ground and PS0 (Wake_pin) can not have solder blob so it is tied to ground.
+To use I2C, both PS0 and PS1 can not have solder blobs which means both are tied to ground.

 ## Enable the sensor reports